Dog Day Afternoon: Opening scene

 Filming took place between September and November 1974.
 The opening montage shows New York's traffic, bridges, beaches, and neighborhoods before moving to a view of the Manhattan skyline from a cemetery.
 Lumet wanted to convey "a hot boring day, a dog day afternoon".
 The director shot the footage from a station wagon, and ended in front of the bank, showing the robbers.
 The footage was silent, as Lumet decided that he did not want a score for the film.
 The director felt that "he could not reconcile trying to convince an audience that this really happened ... with putting a music score into it".
 Editor Dede Allen played Elton John's composition "Amoreena" in the editing room.
 Lumet added the song to the film, which comes out of the getaway car's radio.

 The bank

 Most of the film took place inside of the bank.
 Lumet discarded the idea of building a studio set; instead, the director found a street with a warehouse on the lower floor of a building that used to be an automotive workshop.
 The crew built a bank set with movable walls, which allowed Lumet to place the cameras as he desired, and to use long lenses to shoot from a distance.
 The warehouse's location also allowed Lumet to transition freely between the bank and the street, and he avoided changing film locations, and allowed the street to be visible from the inside of the bank.
 The scenes were shot on Prospect Park West, between 17th and 18th streets.
-The bus line that ran through the street was re-routed for filming, and the second storey of the building housed the production offices and catering.
+The bus line that ran through the street was re-routed for filming, and the second story of the building housed the production offices and catering.